 assists in setting up breaking down and presenting programs

 Do you have a passion for nature?
 Do you enjoy working outside?
 Then volunteering as an Interpretive Volunteer of McKinney Falls State Park is the perfect fit for you.
 In this role, you can create and lead your own programs, or assist with other programs.
 Program topics are typically:

-Volunteers will receive training in interpretation and access to resources and tools to continue to learn about the dynamic natural and cultural resources of the park.
-Positions are available for the weekends, but an occasional week day shift is possible.
-Volunteers are asked to commit to 6 months for a minimum of one 4 hour biweekly.
+Volunteers will receive training in interpretation and access to resources and tools to continue to learn about the dynamic natural and cultural resources of the park. **Must sign up to be approved for this opportunity.
 A criminal background check is required.
+Minimum age 18 **

 Celebrate National Public Lands Day at Big Bend Ranch State Park, by giving your park trails some much needed TLC.
 Date: Saturday, September 22, 2018Time: 8:30am-1pmMeet: Sauceda HQWear: pants, sturdy closed-toe shoes, hatBring: water bottle, snacks, lunch, gloves, positive attitudeWe will provide the trail tools, and water.
 All minors, 17 years of age and younger, must be accompanied by a parent/guardian.
 More information will become available closer to the event day.
 Questions?
 Contact Brandi Heasley at Brandi.Heasley@tpwd.texas.gov